-If the analyser is already implemented in automation systems like Siemens, synTQ, LabVIEW, MATLAB, or other systems, then the PEAXACT AppServer can be directly interfaced from that side.
+If the analyser is already implemented in automation systems like SIPAT from Siemens, synTQ, LabVIEW, MATLAB, or other systems, then the PEAXACT AppServer can be directly interfaced from that side.

 Q: What if I do not have an instrument providing a communication interface?

 Nothing easier than that!
 PEAXACT ProcessLink is an extremely easy-to-use tool based on folder monitoring which can sit on top of any spectra-generating device.
 It helps to turn even "autistic" instruments into process analysers since it comes with a built-in OPC-UA server!

 Training, Service, Support

 Don’t be afraid.
 Of course, learning a new tool always takes more efforts than using the one you got used to already – but it will pay off!
 Through our blog we provide tutorials and useful tips, but the best is always to have personal contact with the support people!
 We invite you to do so.